Sunday, March 13, 2011

 Harold Israel was arrested for killing a priest on a Bridgeport street corner in February 1924.
 Father Hubert Dahme was a popular Catholic priest and the community was outraged by the crime.
 The police conducted an intense search for the perpetrator and a week later arrested Israel.
 He met the general description of the gunman and, at the time of his arrest, possessed a revolver of the same caliber as the weapon that killed Father Dahme.
 The case against him was made stronger when seven eyewitnesses identified him as the gunman.
 Confronted with this evidence, the weak-minded Israel confessed to the crime.
 He later recanted his confession and maintained his innocence.

 Faced with this mountain of evidence, most defense lawyers would have advised Israel to plead guilty in the hopes of avoiding the death penalty.
 Most juries do not believe evidence that calls into question the truthfulness of a confession and conclude, “he would not have confessed if he didn’t do it.”
-Most prosecutors agree that false confessions do occur, but correctly argue that they are the exception rather than the rule and usually do not take such claims seriously.
+Most prosecutors agree that false confessions do occur, but argue that they are the exception rather than the rule and usually do not take such claims seriously.
 Homer Cummings was different.
-Despite this overwhelming body of evidence-evidence that most prosecutors would accept at face value-Cummings conducted an independent investigation and concluded that Israel was innocent of the crime.
+Despite this overwhelming body of evidence - evidence that most prosecutors would accept at face value - Cummings conducted an independent investigation and concluded that Israel was innocent of the crime.
 In a decision that surprised and angered the local police, Cummings refused to prosecute the case claiming that Israel’s confession was coerced from an exhausted and overwhelmed person of diminished capacity.
 In a 90-minute presentation to the court he discredited the all of the evidence that the police has amassed against Israel.
-At the time, Cummings was criticized for his action; today, he serves a role model for prosecutors that are more concerned with ensuring that impartial justice is meted out to the guilty as well as the innocent.
+At the time, Cummings was criticized for his action; today, he serves a role model for prosecutors as a reminder that their duty is ensure that impartial justice is meted out to the guilty as well as the innocent.